ITRS-Group/cordial/integrations/servicenow2/README.md

     break: true
 ```

-### Configuration Sections
+### Client Configuration Sections

-#### `proxy`
+* `proxy`

   The first part of the configuration file is `proxy` and contains the settings on how to communicate with the proxy process.

-#### `query`
+  * `url`

+    The URL of the proxy.
+This is normally of the form `https://HOSTNAME:PORT/snow/api/v2` where `HOSTNAME` is likely to be `localhost` and the default port is 3000.
+These values are set in the proxy configuration, and if you are not responsible for configuring the proxy part of this integration then please obtain the correct value from the administrator.

+  * `default-user` - Default `admin`

+    This is the default ServiceNow user name to use for the `query` command and is ignored for the `client` command.

+    The default value of `admin` is only useful for testing and should be set carefully.

+  * `authentication`

+    The `authentication` section needs to match the settings in the proxy.
+At this time only `token` is supported.

+    * `token`

+      A string which must match the setting on the proxy.
+This value can be opaqued by using a _cordial_ AES encoded expansion value, such as that generated by `geneos aes password`.

+  * `tls`

+    If the `url` above uses a `https` scheme then the settings in this section take effect.
+They are ignored otherwise.

+    * `skip-verify` - Default `false`

+      By default the proxy certificate must both match the hostname portion or the URL and the certificate chain is also checked.
+If `true` then no certificate validation is done.

+    * `chain`

+      If set, `chain` is used to verify the proxy certificate.
+The chain should be one or more PEM encoded certificates and can either be given inline (for example as a multiline YAML value) or loaded from a file using `${file:/path/to/file.pem}` style expansion values.

+      When no chain is given, then only the operating system PKI CA certificates are used for verification.
+Note that these are always used, even if a custom `chain` is set.

-#### `defaults`
+* `defaults`

   This section sets default values for fields.

-* `_cmdb_id_default`
+It is made up of a list of [Action Groups](#client-actions-groups) that are processed in the order given.

-#### `profiles`
+* `profiles`

-The Geneos Gateway executing the integration client can select a _profile_ in the configuration file.
-If no profile is selected then the `default` profile is used.
-Note that this is different to the top-level `defaults` section described above.
-Using profiles allows you to reduce the required nesting of test and so on by categorising settings, such a `opsview` or `infrastructure` and then using this name from different Actions or Alert/Effects in the Gateway.
+  When the Geneos Gateway runs the integration client it can select a _profile_.
+If no profile is selected then a profile labelled `default` is used.
+Note that this is different to the top-level `defaults` above.
+Using profiles allows you to reduce the required nesting of tests  by categorising into related action groups, such a `opsview` or `infrastructure` and then using this name from different Geneos Actions or Alert/Effects in the Gateway.

+  Each profile is made up of a list of [Action Groups](#client-actions-groups) and is processed in order.

 ## Proxy Configuration Reference

-### `proxy`
+### Proxy Configuration Sections

+* `server`

+  * `listen`

+  * `path`

+  * `tls`

+    * `enabled`

+    * `certificate`

+    * `private-key`

+  * `authentication`

+    * `token`

-### `servicenow`
+* `servicenow`

+  * `url`

+  * `path`

+  * `username`

+  * `password`

+  * `client-id`

+  * `client-secret`

-### `tables`
+* `tables`

   Incidents can be applied to different tables, depending on the configuration.
 By default only the `incident` table is configured.
 The `tables` section can include a list of tables, each containing the keys below.

   * `name` - No default

     The name of the table in ServiceNow, e.g. `incident`

-* `query`

-  The `query` section controls how the proxy handles queries to the API endpoint.

   * `search`

     `search` is the ServiceNow filter query used to lookup existing incidents

   * `response`

     This section defines the three messages returned to the caller on incident creation, update or failure.
 It can be used to format custom messages which include values of interest to your specific installation.
 Expansion values include fields by name after all other processing is complete but before internal fields are removed.

   * `defaults`

     The `defaults` section contains key/value pairs of field values that are used as defaults if they are not set by the client or by processing (see below) in the proxy.

   * `current-state`

     The `current-states` section is evaluated based on the existing numeric value of the state of the incident in ServiceNow, and using `0` if no existing incident is found.

     Each state-valued block can include the following (evaluated in the the order shown):

     * `defaults`

       `defaults` sets default values for the given current state.
 These override the general defaults above but only take effect if the fields are not defined by the client.

     * `remove`

       A list of fields to remove.

       Note that all internal fields, those prefixed with an underscore (`_`) are removed after the evaluation done in `current-states`.

     * `rename`

       A list of old and new names for fields to rename.
 This is the configuration section where internal fields, like `_text` can be set to their final names, like `work_notes`

     * `must-include`

       A list of fields that must be present in the set at the point of evaluation, or an error is returned to the caller.

     * `filter`

-    If defined, an inclusive list of regular expression filters that are applied to the ServiceNow fields, and fields not matching at least one of the filters is removed from the set sent to ServiceNow.
+      If defined, a list of regular expression filters that are applied to the ServiceNow fields, and fields not matching at least one of the filters is removed from the set to ServiceNow.
 If there is no filter list defined then no filtering is performed.

+  * `query`

+    The `query` section controls how the proxy handles queries to the API endpoint.

+    * `enabled` - Default `false`

+      This should be set to `true` to enable the query endpoint.

+    * `fields` - No default

+      A list of fields names to fetch for the query.